AI Real Estate Team Software: What Team Leads Need

 Let's run the actual numbers, because this is where the case becomes undeniable.

 A TC without AI support is limited to roughly 15-20 active files before quality starts to slip.
 Add Ava, and that same TC can handle 40 or more files at the same quality level.
-That's not marketing language; it's consistent with what TCs themselves report.
-A thread on r/realtors shows experienced TCs with strong systems managing 40-60 active files.
-The consistent variable among the ones at the higher end?
-Streamlined, systemized processes.
+That's consistent with what TCs themselves report — a thread on r/realtors shows experienced TCs with strong systems managing 40-60 active files.
+The consistent variable among the ones at the higher end: systemized, AI-assisted processes.

 What to Look for in AI Real Estate Team Software